4ms/metamodule/docs/BasicVCVPatching.md

 similar to Rotate is used.
 There are differences, however, and the MetaModule algorithm will likely improve over time.

-MIDI Divided clock is handled the same, and the right-click menu option for it will work to select the division number.
-The MetaModule supports any integral division number from /1 to /96, but there is currently no GUI interface to choose a division number other that what the MIDI to CV module offers (you must manually edit the patch yaml file).
+MIDI Divided Clock (CLK/N) is handled similarly, and the right-click menu option for it will work to select the division number.
+The MetaModule supports any integral division number from /1 to /96, but there is currently no GUI interface to choose a division number other that what the MIDI to CV module offers (you must manually edit the patch yaml file to get something other than Whole, Half, Quarter, 8th, 16th, 32nd, 12PPQN, or 24PPQN).

 MIDI Channels are ignored, all events on all channels are forwared to modules.
 This will likely change in future versions.

-No smoothness algorithms are used currently
+No smoothness algorithms are used currently.
+MIDI events are queued and forwarded to virtual modules with a maximum of one MIDI event per audio frame (i.e. sample rate 48kHz).

+SysEx messages are ignored.

 ### Polyphony

 Currently, polyphony of MIDI note events up to 8 voices is supported, but polyphonic cables are NOT supported by MetaModule.
-So to create a polyphonic MIDI patch, multiple VCO/EG/VCA/voice modules must be used with the SPLIT module in order to convert each polyphonic cable into a set of monophonic cables.
+So to create a polyphonic MIDI patch, a SPLIT module must be used to convert each polyphonic cable into a set of monophonic cables.
+These monophonic cables then run to multiple VCO/EG/VCA/voice modules.

+To try this out, right-click on the MIDI to CV module and select a polyphonic number of 2 or greater.
 Patch the MIDI to CV module's Voct output jack to a SPLIT module, and then patch the individual SPLIT outputs to the multiple VCO V/oct inputs (or whatever modules you want to be controlled by MIDI notes).
 Do the same thing for Gate, Vel, Aft (aftertouch), and/or Ret (retrigger) outputs.

-Notice that the only polyphonic cables (thick cables, as drawn by VCV Rack) are between the MIDI to CV module and the SPLIT module -- all other cables are monophonic.
-This is the only way that the MetaModule will recognize polyphoinc MIDI.
+Notice that the only polyphonic cables (thick cables, as drawn by VCV Rack) in the entire patch are between the MIDI to CV module and the SPLIT module -- all other cables are monophonic.
+This is the only way that the MetaModule will recognize polyphonic cables.
 If you were to patch the polyphonic output of the MIDI to CV module directly to the V/oct input of a VCO (even if that VCO is polyphonic), the MetaModule will interpret that as a monophonic signal.
 Future versions of MetaModule firmware may support polyphonic cables, but currently only monophonic cables are supported (with the single exception of polyphonic cables patched directly from a MIDI to CV module to a SPLIT module).

 Here's an example patch showing Duophonic MIDI: